fbpx

 Clutter Free in 30 Days

 March is typically Spring Cleaning month.
 The air is warming up outside and people are starting to venture out of their winter caves.
-As part of our New Years resolutions this year, Adam and I decided that we wanted to be more organized in 2014 and tame the clutter.
+As part of our New Years resolutions this year, Adam and I decided that we wanted to be more organized and tame the clutter.

 Neither of us are neat freaks, but we do both want a tidy house.
 We honestly did really good keeping our house tame of clutter until we had kids.
 They come with so much stuff (and some of it you only use for a few months, then it is no longer needed).